 Access to basic services

-With regard to the humanitarian situation and according to OCHA (Humanitarian Response Plan for Yemen 2018), there are nearly 1.9 million people in need of assistance in Hajjah, which constitutes nearly 90% of the population.
-Sixty-three percent of them are in dire need.
-Based on recent reports, Hajjah is one governorates most heavily damaged by fighting and airstrikes.
+With regard to the humanitarian situation and according to OCHA (Humanitarian Needs Overview Yemen 2023), there are more than 1.9 million people in need of assistance in Hajjah, which constitutes nearly 80% of the population.
+Sixty-one percent of them are in dire need.4https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen Based on recent reports, Hajjah is one governorates most heavily damaged by fighting and airstrikes.
 Active fighting occurred in a number of districts, with Kushar district the most seriously affected.

 During the end of 2018 and early 2019, there was a sharp increase in the number of IDPs from 203,000 to 420,000.
+By end of 2022, the IDP population in Hajjah was approximately 580.000.5Ibid.
 IDPs are currently based in 300 IDP camps in the various districts of the governorate.
 Poor water availability and a lack of sanitation services, especially for IDPs, has increased the incidence of cholera and other diseases.
-International organizations are working to address these needs.4OCHA, a report on urgent needs for the Governorate of Hajja, 23 February-11 March 2019, Issue No. 3.
+International organizations are working to address these needs.6OCHA, a report on urgent needs for the Governorate of Hajja, 23 February-11 March 2019, Issue No. 3.

 Demographics